AlayaNetwork/Developer-Events/Hackathon_PLUS/HackathonPLUS-Itheum-Trusted Computation Framework/README.md

 <br/>

-- This meeting happened with the Itheum and PlatON Core team on `8/12/2021`
+- This technical meeting happened with the Itheum and PlatON Core team on `8/12/2021`
 - The next steps for our collboraation are detailed here: https://github.com/Itheum/data-dex/wiki/PlatON-Integration-Notes

 <br/>